Skip to content

 Dumping run command in run.sh

-If you are getting an error message at this point and are unsure what it might mean, don't worry.
+If you are getting any other error message at this point and are unsure what it might mean, don't worry.
 There is a complete working copy of this example gear that you can download here.
 If you downloaded the zip file in Part 2, just download the zip file for this hello-world-debugged version.
 If you cloned the GitLab repository in Part 2, then you should just be able to checkout the hello-world-debugged branch.
 Re-run the fw-beta gear build . step from inside the hello-world-debugged folder, and then skip to this fw-beta gear run step to get back on track.

 Step 8.
 Checking the output